rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 All subscriptions require the following state to be instantiated:

-- a *name* to identify the subscription.
+- an *id* to identify the subscription.
 - the *target* for the subscription, comprising:
   - the target datastore, as per {{RFC8342}}
   - a set of selection filters to choose which datastore nodes the subscription is monitoring or sampling, as described in {{pathsAndFilters}}.